chloelaucodes/haskell_calculus/README.md

-# haskell_turtle_graphics
+# haskell_calculus
-An Implementation of Turtle Graphics in Haskell.
+An Implementation of Calculus in Haskell.